The Cobra AK4138 is quite simply in a league of its own when it comes to the world of high-end remote

 The Remote controls are waterproof and Muppet proof with two simple buttons that do what they should.

 The lock button will arm the alarm, and also has the option to activate the optional window closure.
 A second press will disable the ultrasonic sensors giving the user the option of leaving a window open, and a 3rd press will disable the optional microwave or tilt sensor (perfect if you want to take the car on a ferry).
-Once fully armed (after 22 seconds) the lock button will active the car finder mode then a second press will act as a panic alarm.
+Once fully armed (after 22 seconds) the lock button will activate the car finder mode then a second press will act as a panic alarm.

 As for the Unlock button, well it disarms the alarm and unlocks the doors!
 It will also disarm the immobiliser once it has auto armed.

 Ultrasonic Sensors come as standard.
 These are far more effective than the glass break sensors found on most other alarms.

 They look the part too and can be painted to match the trim of your car if need be.
 I find that the grey colour matches about 90% of cars, but for those that are not grey, I normally have some pods which I have pre-sprayed black just in case.

 Insurance Approved: Thatcham Cat 1

 Obsessive Rating: 10/10

 Looking at some of the alarms that claim to have a 5-star rating to it would only be right to give the AK4138 a 10 Star rating.
 It simply is that much better than the competition!